 That is not the end of the Aero series project though, and later in the year, you can expect to see our AERO wheelsets in disc brake guise.
 There will also be a choice of DT Swiss 240S or 350S hubs coming if you fancy a different hubset from our R01 hubs.

-2019 is the year our Aero range got super light, maybe going superlight should be your New Year’s resolution?
+Our Aero series of road bike wheels got super light, maybe going superlight should be your New Year’s resolution?